Purdy Islands: Geography

-Located in the Bismarck Sea, the Purdys are part of the Admiralty Islands group, which also contains Admiralty Island, Jesus Maria Island, Los Reyes Islands, La Vandola Island, Hayrick Island, Platform Island, Small Round Island, High Island, Low Island, San Miguel Island, Elizabeth Island, Anachoretes Island, Los Monjos Island, Boudeuse Island, L'Echiquier Island, Los Eremitanos Islands, Matty Island, Durour Island, and Tiger Island.
+Located in the Bismarck Sea, the Purdys are part of the Admiralty Islands group, which also contains Admiralty Island, Jesus Maria Island, Los Reyes Islands, La Vandola Island (Nauna Island), Hayrick Island (Papialou Island), Platform Island, Small Round Island, High Island, Low Island, San Miguel Islands, Elizabeth Island (Alim Island), Anachoretes Islands, Los Monjos Island, Boudeuse Island (Liot Island), L'Echiquier Islands, Los Eremitanos Islands, Matty Island, and Durour Island.
 The Purdy Island group lies 38 mi to the southwest of Manus Island and belongs administratively to Manus Province.

 The Purdy group includes five islands.
 These are Alim and Bat (or North Bat and South Bat), as well as Mole, Mouse, and Rat.
-Bat Island is to the west, Mouse and Mole Islands are to the east, Mole Island is to the northwest of Mouse and Mole.
+Bat Island is to the west, Rat and Mouse Islands are to the east, Mole Island is to the northeast of Mouse.
 About 4 mi west of Mouse Island can be found Latent Reef.
 Another reef is southwest of Bat Island.
 Other formations nearby include the shoals named Sherburne and Sydney, as well as the reefs named Circular and Albert.
 They consist of coral formations.